quadnaren/Qmig/README.md

 - Docker Image registry credentails given by vendor
 - Need to set runtime or can be override in values.yaml

-## Requied namespace or create own
+## Required namespace or create own
 ```
 Kubectl create namespace qmig-ns
 Kubectl config set-context --current --namespace=qmig-ns